qbead/qbeadWebsite/content/book/animation.md

 we need a rapid sequence of still images, called frames.
 The frames must be displayed rapidly enough that it looks like a smoothly changing pattern to our eyes.
-This is true both for the computer screen playing a video and for the SpinWheel lights, changing their light patterns.
+This is true both for the computer screen playing a video and for the SpinWheel lights changing their light patterns.
 For example, this is a short repeating animation of a rainbow pattern playing on the LEDs.

 <video src="/images/behindthescenes/pretty_device.mp4" muted autoplay playsinline loop></video>